Mohith373/demo_practise/readme.md

 mostly use only main branch by creating your own next see what is git pull and also merge branch of some branch

+we can create different branches as you want but mainly focus on main branch only